 - a.
-These regulations define generic Management System requirements applicable throughout the lifetime of facilities and the duration of activities, for all operational states and for accident conditions, and in a nuclear or radiological emergency.
-The lifetime of a facility includes its siting and site evaluation, design, construction, commissioning, operation and decommissioning (or closure and the post-closure period, including any subsequent period of institutional control), until its release from regulatory control. - b.
-These regulations is applicable to the establishment, implementation, assessment and continual improvement of Management Systems for: - i.
+These regulations defines generic Management System requirements applicable throughout all phases (these include; Siting, Design, fabrication, Construction, Commissioning, Operation and Decommissioning and for the entire duration of activities in normal, transient and emergency situations) of the lifetime of a Nuclear Facility including any subsequent period of Institutional Control. - b.
+These regulations is applicable to the establishment, implementation, assessment and continual improvement of management systems for: - i.
 Nuclear facilities; - ii.
-Nuclear Installations - iii.
-Activities using sources of ionizing radiation; - iv.
-Radioactive waste management; - v.
-The transport of radioactive material; - vi.
-Radiation protection activities; - vii.
+Activities using sources of ionizing radiation; - iii.
+Radioactive waste management; - iv.
+The transport of radioactive material; - v.
+Radiation protection activities; - vi.
 Any other practices or circumstances in which people may be exposed to radiation from naturally occurring or artificial sources; - c.
 These regulations are also applicable in relation to the functions and activities of the Nigerian Nuclear Regulatory Authority to ascertain level of compliance with facility management systems